Aurora-yzj/openwrt-selinux-policy/README.md

 There is another gotcha you should be aware of.
 There are rules present in the policy that instruct SELinux to "silently" block specified events.
-This functionality can be useful if you want to block some access on purpose without SELinux printing "avc denials".
+This functionality can be useful if you want to block some access on purpose without SELinux printing avc denials.
 However sometimes these events might actually be needed.
 The `secilc` compiler allows you to compile the policy with these `dontaudit` rules removed via the `-D` and `--disable-dontaudit`